By: Sue Pulvermacher-Alt, General Product Manager

 The third dimension of text complexity is reader and task considerations.
 In a school setting this dimension is the craft of great teachers who know each child and know the task at hand.
 What background does this child bring to the task at hand and how difficult is that task?
 For my son the task was always pretty straightforward–to answer his own questions (OK, and to stump his parents with dino facts).
 Where did this dinosaur live?
 How did it die?
 What did it eat?
 Who first found its bones?
 And for this reader his motivation was always high.
 No dinosaur book was beyond his willingness to try to understand.

-Working together, these 3 dimensions intersect and interact to impact the level of complexity of a piece of text in relation to an individual reader given a particular task.
+Working together, these three dimensions intersect and interact to impact the level of complexity of a piece of text in relation to an individual reader given a particular task.
 A text that is extremely complex and difficult for one child may be easily understood by another child even though those two children may be reading at essentially the same level.
 They’re bringing different experiences to the text, and they may be doing very different tasks with that text.

 An educator’s goal is to find that dinosaur in each child, to find the tasks and topics around reading that ignite that fire of curiosity within each child.
 Then when the fire is lit, teachers work to fan the flames and equip children to be able to read and comprehend many different types of texts of increasing difficulty.